WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

 ### Intuition

-I am going to make the example 1 above slightly more complicated, to deal with some special cases.
+I am going to make Example 1 above slightly more complicated, to deal with some special cases.
 I am going to have `text1 = 'abcde'` and `text2 = 'acfea'`.
 Right off the bat you should see that it doesn't really change the result at all, and my longest common subsequence should remain `'ace'` and therefore the result should be 3.

-There isn't any fancy or abstract data structure here - you are just given 2 strings to work with.
-In this case the subproblem or optimal substructure should just be working with subsets of these strings.
-The idea is that we want to iterate through the 2 strings with pointers `i` for `text1` and `j` for `text2`.
+There isn't any fancy abstract data structure here - you are just given 2 strings to work with.
+In this case the subproblem or optimal substructure should naturally just be working with subsets of these strings.
+The idea is that we want to iterate through the 2 strings, character by character, with pointers `i` for `text1` and `j` for `text2`.
 For each `i`, `j` pair, we will get the maximum longest common subsequence between `text1[:i+1]` and `text2[:j+1]`, i.e. substrings of `text1` and `text2` ending at `i`, `j` indices.

+> To do this, we will compare the pair of characters we encounter at each pass.
+If they are the same character, then we get a common subsequence that's 1 longer than the previously longest subsequence we've encountered.
+If they aren't the same, then we need to carry the length of current longest subsequence over for future use.

 Naturally, our memoization container `dp` would be a 2d array storing the result for each `i`, `j` pair.
 But note that the size of `dp` is not `len(text1) x len(text2)`, because we also added a helper row and a helper column to track the result when the substrings are just empty strings, i.e. the edge cases when `i == 0` or `j == 0`.
 Therefore, we store the result for `i`, `j` pair at `dp[i+1][j+1]` (effectively, turning the container `dp` into 1-based index instead of 0-based index).
-For them, the longest common subsequence is obviously also just an empty string with length of 0's.
+For them, the longest common subsequence is obviously just an empty string with length of 0.

 ![LC 1143 Example 1](https://github.com/WhiskeyRomeoTango/leetcode/blob/main/dynamic-programming/subsequence/assets/1143_example_1.jpg)